ShiftLeft

 Whether to set the mask mode and mask value inside the API.

-For the following models, the isSetMask parameter in the API for calculating the first n pieces of data in a tensor does not take effect.
-Retain the default value.
+For the following models, the isSetMask parameter in the API for computing the first n data elements of a tensor does not take effect.
+Keep it as the default value.

 |